 If you have a few overripe bananas lingering in your kitchen, put them to use in this yummy recipe!
-Made with a base of rolled oats, bananas, and nut butter, these muffins are super wholesome—but your toddler will love that they are so packed with flavor.
+Made with a base of rolled oats, bananas, and nut butter, these Banana Peach Oatmeal Muffins are super wholesome—but your toddler will love that they are so packed with sweet flavor.

 I made this batch of muffins the other day as our vacation was getting closer and we still had a lot of produce in the kitchen.
 I figured that we could eat some of the muffins while traveling—I love to pack plenty of food while flying or driving with little ones because it always seems like there are no good food options as soon as everyone is starving!—and I could stick the rest into the freezer to enjoy when we get home.
 The recipe comes together in the food processor and uses just a handful of ingredients that you probably have in your kitchen already.